terminalforlife/BashConfig/README.md

 #### So, now you have Cito -- now what?

 From now on, Cito will make all of this so much easier, not to mention a bit safer and more robust.
 The following Cito commands, as of 2019-12-08, will do the leg work for you, so just run them one-by-one, for each file you want:

+  **NOTE: Existing files yield a prompt to remove them -- re-run afterwards, if you agree.**

   ```bash
   sudo cito -r terminalforlife BashConfig master source/lad